raspberrypilearning/rpf-project-creation-process/en/step_7.md

 Or 		- - - /task - - -

-### Saving
-- Use Command S
-- A dot/circle on one of the tabs in VS Code means you haven’t saved it yet

-### Create new step
+### To create new step
 - In VS Code go to File > New File add ‘step_4.md’ for example and press enter
-- Create new folder in the en directory
+- Creates new folder in the en directory

 ![Create Step](images/Create_Step.png)